 - At the beginning of each audit, the LAC director reviews a "planning file" developed by the audit manager, to ensure that the legislators who requested the audit have been contacted regarding their concerns.
-At end of each audit, the director reviews the results of an LAC survey of the same legislators regarding their satisfaction with the audit - Every three years, we contract with an external peer review team to review the LAC's compliance with Government Auditing Standards.
-Also, before each audit is published, each statement in the audit is documented by a staff member whose work is then checked by another staff member. - 3.
+At end of each audit, the director contacts the primary audit requesters regarding their satisfaction with the audit. - Every three years, we contract with an external peer review team to review the LAC's compliance with Government Auditing Standards.
+In FY 09-10, due to funding limitations, we will be unable to contract for peer review. - Before each audit is published, each statement in the audit is documented by a staff member whose work is then checked by another staff member. - 3.
 How do you incorporate organizational knowledge, new technology, cost controls, and other efficiency and effectiveness factors, such as cycle time, into process design and delivery?